Battle of George Square

 The Battle of George Square was a violent confrontation in Glasgow, Scotland between City of Glasgow Police and striking workers, centred around George Square.
-The 'battle', also known as "Bloody Friday" or "Black Friday", took place on Friday 31 January 1919, shortly after the end of the First World War.
-During the riot, the Sheriff of Lanarkshire called for military aid, and government troops, supported by six tanks, were moved to key points in the city.
+The "battle", also known as "Bloody Friday" or "Black Friday", took place on Friday 31 January 1919, shortly after the end of the First World War.
+During the riot, the Sheriff of Lanarkshire called for military aid, and government troops, supported by six tanks, were moved to key points in the city, though troops never clashed with the rioters.
 The strike leaders were arrested for inciting the riot.
 Although it is often stated that there were no fatalities, one police constable died several months later from injuries received during the rioting.

-The "Forty Hours Strike"
+Since 1919, Scottish nationalists have promoted a revisionist history of the Battle of George Square, portraying it as a military suppression of Scottish demonstrators by "English troops and tanks".

+40-hour Strike

-The end of the First World War saw the United Kingdom demobilise its military and industry from its war footing, reducing employment.
-This combined with the increasingly worsening domestic fiscal and monetary environment to create the prospect of mass unemployment.
-The Scottish TUC and Clyde Workers' Committee (CWC) sought to increase the availability of jobs open to demobilised soldiers by reducing the working week from a newly-agreed 47 hours to 40 hours.
+After World War I, the United Kingdom's demobilization of its military and industry, combined with the increasingly worsening post war domestic fiscal and monetary environment, created the prospect of mass unemployment, which the Scottish TUC and Clyde Workers' Committee (CWC) sought to counter by increasing the availability of jobs for demobilised soldiers by striking to obtain a reduction of the working week from a newly-agreed 47 to 40 hours.
 The resulting strike began on Monday 27 January, with a meeting of around 3,000 workers held at the St. Andrew's Halls.
-By 30 January, 40,000 workers from the Clyde's engineering and shipbuilding industries had joined.
-Sympathy strikes also started among local power station workers and miners from the nearby Lanarkshire and Stirlingshire pits.
-The rapid growth of the action was credited to flying pickets, most of whom were recently discharged servicemen.
-This was Scotland's most widespread strike since the Radical War of 1820, which had followed the end of the Napoleonic Wars.

-On 29 January a delegation of strikers met the Lord Provost of Glasgow, and it was agreed that he would send a telegram to the Deputy Prime Minister, Bonar Law, asking the government to intervene.
+On 29 January, a delegation of strikers met the Lord Provost of Glasgow and it was agreed that he would send a telegram to the Deputy Prime Minister Bonar Law asking the government to intervene.
 It was agreed that the strikers would return at noon on Friday 31 January to hear the response.
 After the meeting, the Sheriff of Lanarkshire contacted the government to ask if military aid would be available to him, if needed, should there be any disorder on the Friday.

-The telegram and the Sheriff's request prompted the War Cabinet to discuss the 'Strike Situation in Glasgow' on 30 January The meeting was chaired by Bonar Law in the absence of the prime minister, Lloyd George.
-Winston Churchill, Secretary of State for War and Robert Munro, Secretary of State for Scotland, who were not members of the War Cabinet were in attendance, among others.